rramoscabral/AI-102---Training---Designing-and-Implementing-a-Microsoft-Azure-AI-Solution/docs/07TrainerReferences202503.md

 ---
 layout: default
-title: 'Trainer References'
+title: 'Trainer References for March 2025'
 nav_order: 7
 has_children: false
 ---

-# Trainer References
+# Trainer References for March 2025

 {: .no_toc }